heilandd/MEA/README.md

-# R_MEA: An R-Package for Comprehensive Analysis of Multi-Electrode Array's
+# R_MEA: An R-Tool for Comprehensive Analysis of Multi-Electrode Array's

 The pipeline was designed to integrate following aspects: